it985/my-stars/README.md

 *   [Wisser/Jailer](https://github.com/Wisser/Jailer) - Database Subsetting and Relational Data Browsing Tool.

-*   [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed SQL database for storing and analyzing massive amounts of data in real-time.
-Built on top of Lucene.
+*   [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in real-time.
+It is PostgreSQL-compatible, and based on Lucene.

 *   [JSQLParser/JSqlParser](https://github.com/JSQLParser/JSqlParser) - JSqlParser parses an SQL statement and translate it into a hierarchy of Java classes.
 The generated hierarchy can be navigated using the Visitor Pattern